cameronabrams/psfgen/2yhh/README.md

 ## DAVEI & Mutation (Q81K/M83R) Options

-To generate a DAVEI molecule [a fusion of MVN, N repeats of (Gly4Ser), a His-tag, and either the 20-residue HIV-1 MPER segment (DKWASLWNWFEITEWLWYIK) or the9-residue "Trp3" segment (DKWASLWNW)], do this:
+To generate a DAVEI molecule [a fusion of MVN, N repeats of (Gly4Ser), a His-tag, and either the 20-residue HIV-1 MPER segment (DKWASLWNWFEITEWLWYIK) or the 9-residue "Trp3" segment (DKWASLWNW)], do this:

 ```
 # mkdir my_davei